Shenmarukai/UR3e-HandTracking-Control/README.md

 - Close and open the Robotiq grippers by piching the thumb and index finger together.
 - Stop control boy making a fist with each respective hand and moving hands away from the virtal robotic end effector positions.

+Source:
-* Source code for the LeapMotionC.exe program is provided as HandTrackingMain.c and can be edited and recompiled by linking the LeapMotionSDK into your coding environment.
+- Source code for the LeapMotionC.exe program is provided as HandTrackingMain.c and can be edited and recompiled by linking the LeapMotionSDK into your coding environment.

 Control System Diagram: